DenisMal00/mpi-kubernetes/README.md

 ```bash
 kubectl delete -f pods_different_node.yaml
 ```
+And wait untile the nodes are deleted

 ### 4. Running the MPI Benchmark on the same node
 ```bash
 kubectl apply -f pods_same_node.yaml
 ```
-Then, for the benchmark run:
+Then,after the nodes are created, for the benchmark run:
 ```bash
 ./mpi_test.sh
 ```